BSR Stars S3 – Smart specialisation through cross-sectoral Bio-, Circular- and Digital ecosystems

 BSR S3 Ecosystem Programme – next steps for macro-regional smart specialization Alison Hunter, Economic and Public Policy Consultancy

 Business from Bioeconomy -matchmaking and business coaching event in Karlstad, Sweden, 4-5 Dec.
 2018

 “Business from bioeconomy” -matchmaking event was organised in Karlstad, Sweden including company cases, good practices from the Baltic Sea Region and two thematic workshops focusing on biobased materials and biofuels, The event discussed concrete challenges and enhanced new cooperation and partnerships.
 Also business coaching by Swedish and Danish coaches for bioeconomy companies was offered.

 Biobased materials and sustainable plastic solutions matchmaking event in Tampere, 29 May 2018

-The Baltic Institute of Finland and Council of Tampere Region organize in cooperation with Business Tampere a matchmaking event that focuses on biobased materials and new plastic solutions.
+The Baltic Institute of Finland and Council of Tampere Region organized in cooperation with Business Tampere a matchmaking with a focus on biobased materials and new plastic solutions.
 The event was organized on 29 May in Tampere Hall.
-The programme includes company cases and presentations from VTT, Tampere University of Technology and RISE Bioeconomy, Sweden.
-This event is part of BSR Stars S3 project that aims to strengthen regional and transnational smart specialization in bio- and circular economy.
+The programme included company cases and presentations from VTT, Tampere University of Technology and RISE Bioeconomy, Sweden.

 Tampere bio- and circular economy matchmaking event “From Waste to Valuables” was a success